 Our Practice has undegone a restructure and we hve split the companion animal and equine/large animal services into two separate practices: Alpine Animal Hospital and Alpine Equine Hospital.
 As the Internship is a "shared" program, participants will have the opportunity to experience both disciplines.

 Medical/Repro/Surgery facility with 4heated stalls and lameness/treatment areas.

 The practice is equipped for digital radiology, ultrasonography, focused shock wave, thermography, and endoscopy.

-Surgery suite is available for simple and elective procedures (hernias, crypts, enucleations, splint removal, nervings.) and emergency abdominal surgery.
+Surgery suite is available for routine and elective procedures as well as emergency surgeries.

 Equine Case Load:

 Companion Animal Caseload: restricted to general practice feline and canine and specialty dentistry